MILLARD MEISS PUBLICATION FUND

 †The publisher or editor’s cover letter should describe the importance of the work, detail for what purpose(s) the grant is needed, and articulate how this project meets the criteria of the grant.
 It is also helpful for the letter to place the book in the context of the publisher’s program or plans, since the award supports the press, not the author.
 The cover letter should also include the amount of grant requested.

 §Two or more substantive, analytical peer reviews or readers’ reports of the manuscript, addressing originality, significance of the scholarly contribution, and quality of the research and prose, and written by reviewers who are authorities on the material of the book.
 Note that readers’ reports are a significant and influential element of the grant application.
-Reviews are anonymous to the author but should be signed and dated for the benefit of the jury (to be kept confidential) and should not be more than three years old.
+Reader’s reports should be anonymous to the author but include the name of the reviewer and date of review for the benefit of the jury (to be kept confidential) and should not be more than three years old.
 The author’s response to the reports should be signed and included with the application, so that the current state of the manuscript is made clear.
 If the author’s response is older than one year, a state-of-progress report should be included.
 Reports written by the author’s dissertation adviser or other interested parties, such as a series editor, are ineligible for application to this award.